Home reversion plans

 What is a home reversion plan?

-When you die or move into long-term care your home is then sold and you or your estate receive back your share of the sale proceeds, less the share sold to the reversion provider.
+When you die or move into long-term care your home is then sold and you or your estate receive back your share of the sale proceeds, minus the share sold to the reversion provider.
 For example, if you sold 25% of your property to the reversion company, on the sale of your home they would receive 25% of the proceeds, including any growth in the property's value.

 How much of my home could I sell?